 The phosphine fumigation schedule for DDG, corn and wheat will correspond to the below table;

-Recirculation system for in transit fumigation of bulk loaded corn, wheat and DDG in ship’s holds;
+Recirculation system for in transit fumigation of bulk loaded DDG, corn and wheat in ship’s holds;

-Fumigation management plans will include hatch cover seal numbers and note need for monitoring continued operation of fumigant recirculation blowers throughout voyage.
+Official fumigation management plans will require hatch cover seals and note need for monitoring the continuous operation of fumigant recirculation blowers throughout specified duration of fumigation.

 An Additional Declaration on the official export phytosanitary certificate will read: The inspected lot conforms to the requirements for DDGs/Corn/Wheat for export to Vietnam.